- Description

 This watercolour of a Venetian lagoon with imaginary buildings, in a format known as a capriccio, is based on a work attributed to the eighteenth-century view painter Michele Marieschi (1710–43) (see the source image above).
 Girtin’s versions after other eighteenth-century Italian artists, such as Marco Ricci (1676–1730) and Giovanni Battista Piranesi (1720–78), were all made after prints (for example, see source image TG0887), but no engraving of this subject has been traced, and it must be assumed that, unusually for Girtin, he worked from an original oil painting.
 The presumed source is now thought to actually be by a follower of Marieschi rather than the artist himself, but, aside from the fact that Girtin cut the composition slightly to the left and right, his watercolour otherwise follows the subject very closely, reproducing the figures exactly, and there is a strong likelihood that it was Girtin’s source.
 It is not known where Girtin came across the painting, however.
 Neither of the early patrons whose collections provided Girtin with numerous models to copy, Dr Thomas Monro (1759–1833) and John Henderson (1764–1843), are known to have owned paintings by Marieschi, and the opportunities for an artist to copy a painting by a foreign master in the days before the foundation of public galleries were limited.
 Young landscape artists were therefore dependent on the connections they were able to forge with collectors, and we have evidence that Girtin did just that with the playwright Thomas Holcroft (1745–1809), who accompanied the artist on his sketching tours around Paris in 1802.
 Holcroft recorded in his diary, early in 1799, that ‘Girton, a landscape designer, looked at my pictures, and praised them highly.
 After the Wilsons, his attention was most deeply attracted by the landscape by Artois’ (Holcroft, 1816, vol.3, p.169).
 Nothing by Marieschi has been traced to Holcroft’s collection, though the date of the visit in 1799 may well accord with the production of this watercolour.

 Although not made after a print, A Lagoon Capriccio has a number of stylistic links with a group of six watercolours of around 1800–1801 that Girtin made after etchings from the work of Ricci, including Ancient Ruins, with an Obelisk (TG0881), which includes a similar motif of a workman raising a ladder, and all of the works appear to employ the same laid paper.
-The first known owner of the Marieschi copy was either Peter Bluett (1767–1863) of Holcombe Court, Devon, or a descendant of the Revd William Rayer (1786–1866), who moved into the property in 1858, and two of the Ricci-inspired drawings (TG0880 and TG0883) also came from the collection at Holcombe.
-However, unlike the slightly earlier copies after prints by Charles-Louis Clérisseau (1721–1820), such as Rome: The Temple of Saturn (TG0893), which were produced on commission, the later group that includes the works from Holcombe was made for sale on the open market.
+However, unlike the slightly earlier copies after prints by Charles-Louis Clérisseau (1721–1820), such as Rome: The Temple of Saturn (TG0893), which were produced on commission, the later group appear to have been made for sale on the open market.
 This is an important distinction, because whilst the earlier copies were dictated by the requirements of the patron, watercolours such as this constituted a new kind of commodity aimed at collectors of Girtin’s work.
 Thus, at a time when the Continent was cut off for travellers from Britain by war, an image of ancient or exotic scenery showcased Girtin’s skills as an artist who was able to rise to the challenge of depicting the foreign without leaving his native city.
+Unusually, we have evidence of the identity of the first owner of this work in the form of a sale catalogue from June 1804 of the collection of the gentleman architect and author of The Antiquities of Athens Nicholas Revett (1720–1804).
+In addition to views of Weymouth and the ruined abbey churches of Valle Crucis and Rievaulx (Christie’s, 26 June 1804, lot 53–57) the sale included a ‘Sea Port, after Marieski’ that is in all probability this watercolour.

 1799 - 1800